piwik-script

 Article[ to top ]

-• Impact of VNF Placements on QoE Monitoring in the Cloud Dinh-Xuan, Lam; Popp, Christian; Burger, Valentin; Wamser, Florian; Hoßfeld, Tobias in International Journal of Network Management (2018).
-(NEM-18-0120.R1)
+• Impact of VNF Placements on QoE Monitoring in the Cloud.
+Dinh-Xuan, Lam; Popp, Christian; Burger, Valentin; Wamser, Florian; Hoßfeld, Tobias.
+In International Journal of Network Management, (NEM-18-0120.R1).
+2018.

 Inproceedings[ to top ]

-• Optimal Fairness and Quality in Video Streaming With Multiple Users Moldovan, Christian; Skorin-Kapov, Lea; Heegaard, Poul E.; Hoßfeld, Tobias in 30th International Teletraffic Congress (ITC 30) (2018).
-6.
+• Optimal Fairness and Quality in Video Streaming With Multiple Users.
+Moldovan, Christian; Skorin-Kapov, Lea; Heegaard, Poul E.; Hoßfeld, Tobias.
+In 30th International Teletraffic Congress (ITC 30), p.
+6. Vienna, Austria, 2018.

-• Keep Calm and Don’t Switch: About the Relationship Between Switches and Quality in HAS Moldovan, Christian; Hagn, Korbinian; Sieber, Christian; Kellerer, Wolfgang; Hoßfeld, Tobias in 29th International Teletraffic Congress (ITC 29) (2017).
-6.
+• Keep Calm and Don’t Switch: About the Relationship Between Switches and Quality in HAS.
+Moldovan, Christian; Hagn, Korbinian; Sieber, Christian; Kellerer, Wolfgang; Hoßfeld, Tobias.
+In 29th International Teletraffic Congress (ITC 29), p.
+6. Genoa, Italy, 2017.

-• Evaluation of Video Quality Monitoring based on Pre-computed Frame Distortions Klein, Dominik; Zinner, Thomas; Borchert, Kathrin; Lange, Stanislav; Singeorzan, Vlad; Schmid, Matthias in 19th EUNICE Workshop on Advances in Communication Networking, Best Paper Award (2013).
+• Evaluation of Video Quality Monitoring based on Pre-computed Frame Distortions.
+Klein, Dominik; Zinner, Thomas; Borchert, Kathrin; Lange, Stanislav; Singeorzan, Vlad; Schmid, Matthias.
+In 19th EUNICE Workshop on Advances in Communication Networking, Best Paper Award.
+Chemnitz, Germany, 2013.